Prajke/P2PChatt/README.md

 # P2PChatt
-A P2P chat application were users on the same network can connect to each to other and send messages and pictures.
+A P2P chat application were users on a local network can connect to each to other and send messages and pictures.

 # What I have learned
 - C# syntax